Adorkable/seguecode/README.md

 [![Travis Build Status](http://img.shields.io/travis/Adorkable/seguecode.svg?style=flat)](https://travis-ci.org/Adorkable/seguecode)

 **seguecode** is a support tool to use alongside `UIStoryboard` development.
-It provides compile-time (and eventually run-time) safeties around dealing with `UIStoryboard`s in an effort to create an error free workflow so you can focus on the important things.
+It provides compile-time safeties around building with `UIStoryboard`s in an effort to create an error free workflow so you can focus on the important things.

 ## Installation
 ### Xcode Plugin
-Coming soon to the releases and Alcatraz!
-To build it yourself clone the repo and build the seguecodePlugin scheme.
+The easiest way to get and use **seguecode** is through the wonderful Xcode plugin manager [Alcatraz](http://alcatraz.io/).
+The **seguecode** plugin, when enabled for a storyboard, will detect when you save your storyboard and automatically regenerate your **seguecode** source code.

+To enable the **seguecode** plugin for a storyboard first open the storyboard in Xcode.
+While the storyboard is open pull down Xcode's *Edit menu* and select the **seguecode** option.
+This will generate a file alongside your storyboard called *&lt;Storyboard Name&gt;.seguecode.json* which contains configuration information you can change to define how the automatic regeneration works.

+The **seguecode** plugin looks for this json file to see if it should be enabled for a particular storyboard file, deleting it, or unchecking the **seguecode** option in the *Edit menu*, will disable the automatic regeneration.

 ### Command Line
 You can download the [latest release](https://github.com/Adorkable/seguecode/releases/latest)